trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/Log.md

 ## Constructors
 ### `Log()`

-establishes the buffer, if one doesn&apos;t yet exist private, to ensure we can&apos;t directly construct this class.
+establishes the buffer, if one doesn't yet exist private, to ensure we can't directly construct this class.
 Use the Singleton, Luke.
 ---
 ## Properties